-Ashley Mahoney with The Charlotte Post interviewed our very own Academy Director Ayisha McMillan Cravotta and Company Dancer Maurice Mouzon Jr. With our 2018 Summer Intensive only one week away, check out what our Academy Director has to say about the importance of a variety in training.
+Ashley Mahoney with The Charlotte Post interviewed our very own Academy Director Ayisha McMillan Cravotta and Company Dancer Maurice Mouzon Jr. With our 2019 Summer Intensive quickly approaching, check out what our Academy Director has to say about the importance of a variety in training.

 ARTICLE ORIGINALLY PUBLISHED IN THE CHARLOTTE POST ON JUNE 7, 2018.

 Surviving as a ballerina in today’s climate demands versatility, as well as a firm foundation in classical works.
 Charlotte Ballet Academy Director and former prima ballerina Ayisha McMillan Cravotta and current company dancer Maurice Mouzon Jr. offered insight on what it takes to succeed, as well as what young dancers need to learn.

 “I love all styles,” Mouzon said.
 “I feel like that makes you a better dancer if you embrace those different styles.
 I love ballet.
 I love modern.
 I love contemporary.
 Desmond Richardson was a huge influence on me, because he did both ballet and modern, and he danced with Alvin Ailey and American Ballet Theater, and I thought, ‘I want to do that!
 I don’t want to be stuck in one category.’”

 Everything starts with a fundamentally sound dancer who understands and can execute the demands of classical ballet.